maumay/Blog/posts/2020-06-07-fixed-sized-arithmetic.markdown

 ---

-#### Bitstring operators
+#### Unsigned Arithmetic

 Let us first talk about addition.
 We would like to define an operator \\(+_n^u: \\mathbb{N}_n \\times \\mathbb{N}_n \\to \\mathbb{N}_n\\) which is "as close as possible" to the standard addition operator on \\(\\mathbb{N}\\).
 We can see that it is possible to sum two numbers in \\(\\mathbb{N}_n\\) to get a number larger that \\(2^n\\) and so we must modify the normal summation operator in some way.
 The simplest way is using modular arithmetic to write

 \\[  x +_n^u y = x + y\\ (\\mathrm{mod}\\ 2^n) \\quad \\forall  x, y \\in \\mathbb{N}_n\\]

 and this is indeed how addition is defined for unsigned integers.
 It is straightforward to see that the pair \\((\\mathbb{N}_n, +^u_n)\\) satifies the criteria of an Abelian group and so an analogous subtraction operator follows immediately.
-Similarly to addition then we can define multiplication
+Similarly we can define multiplication

 \\[ x *_n^u y = xy\\ (\\mathrm{mod}\\ 2^n) \\quad \\forall  x,y \\in \\mathbb{N}_n\\]

-In summary we have defined operators representing addition, subtraction and multiplication on natual numbers in a fixed range \\(0 \\le m \\lt 2^n\\), we have seen how this range can be mapped naturally onto fixed length sequences of bytes implying procedures can be implemented for the processor to carry out these operators.
-All this is abstracted away from the user so that these numbers and operators can be worked with in computations.
+Processor procedures representing these operators are implemented to allow the computer to perform calculations using natural numbers.

 ---